Moonspine/snes-jukebox/Readme.txt

 This project contains source code for the SNES jukebox Arduino project by Moonspine.

-I will take the time to do a full writeup in the coming weeks, but the project consists of the the following parts:
+The project consists of the the following parts:

 1) An Atmega 328p (the microcontroller on the Arduino Uno board) clocked at 16 MHz.
 2) A Sony SPC-700 sound module liberated from a functional SNES unit.